 Pru has significant experience of postgraduate research supervision (of social scientists, scientists and clinicians) and would welcome approaches from interested students.

-Pru currently focuses on two interrelated areas of research: Animals as consumers, and producers of, contemporary biomedical science.
-She investigates these empirical areas using concepts and methods from science and technology studies, medical sociology and animals and society.
+Pru Hobson-West's current work focuses on a wide range of topics connected to themes around animals and society.
+She investigates these empirical areas using concepts and methods from science and technology studies, medical sociology and veterinary ethics.

 In terms of methods, Pru has a reputation for the use of in-depth interviews on sensitive topics.
-Overall she has has experience in the use of qualitative methods to analyse documents, websites, focus group and interview data.
-She also have experience in the use of the Ethical Matrix, a novel tool developed for ethical engagement. http://www.nottingham.ac.uk/bioethics/ethical-matrix.html
+She also has experience in the use of the Ethical Matrix, a novel tool developed for ethical engagement. http://www.nottingham.ac.uk/bioethics/ethical-matrix.html

 ESRC (2019-2022) DTP Collaborative Studentship (in collaboration with the RSPCA).
 Ensuring the social legitimacy of animal research: Comparing public and policy expectations.
 (PI)

 Wellcome Trust (2017-2022) Collaborative Award in Humanities and Social Science: Animal Research as Nexus: Changing Constitutions of Science, Health and Welfare, with Gail Davies (Exeter), Beth Greenhough (Oxford), Rob Kirk (University of Manchester) and Emma Roe (University of Southampton).
 (CI) Please see https://animalresearchnexus.org/